-Former cosmetology, barber or esthetics students returning to Federico Beauty Institute within five years from their withdrawal date (LDA), will be allowed to use all clock hours and all operations and theory hours toward their educational requirements at Federico Beauty Institute.
 Re-entry students will be considered to be in the same progress status as when they withdrew.
-Students that have been terminated or have willfully withdrawn from our institution will not be allowed to re-enroll for six months from the last day of attendance unless the withdrawal was enforced or mandated by personal medical or family medical emergency documented with doctor or hospital paperwork or military deployment.
+Students that have been terminated or have willfully withdrawn from our institution will not be allowed to re-enroll for 90 days from the last day of attendance unless the withdrawal was enforced or mandated by personal medical or family medical emergency documented with doctor or hospital paperwork or military deployment.
 The school reserves the right to alter its re-enrollment policy.
 This will be done on an individual basis and at the discretion of the school.